YCAMInterlab/dna-of-forests/README.md

 # this command will show you target node version in this project
 cat .node-version

-# installl the specific version node
+# install the specific version node
 # you must replace 'x.x.x' part with the result above
 ndenv install x.x.x